 HOW TO GET TO MYEONGDONG FROM INCHEON INTERNATIONAL AIRPORT

-Going to Myeongdong from Incheon International Airport by airport railroad is not the best choice for most people because you will need to change train lines at Seoul Station to get to Myeongdong Station.
-It is not convenient if you have many pieces or heavy luggage with you.
+Going to Myeongdong from Incheon International Airport by airport railroad is not the best choice for most people because you will need to change train lines at Seoul Station to get to Myeongdong.
+It is not convenient if you have heavy luggage with you.
 Transferring alone from the AREX line to Line 4 of Seoul Subway to get to Myeongdong Station will already take you to walk for more than 5 minutes.
 Then you will need to go through a high flight of stairs.
 Escalators in subways are kinda rare in Seoul.

 But if you still prefer to take AREX, here’s how you get to Myeongdong: